Tina Sloan Green

-Tina Sloan Green (born April 27, 1944) is a former women's lacrosse head coach of the Temple Owls from 1975 to 1992.
-Apart from coaching, she was the first African American to play for the United States women's national field hockey team from 1969 to 1973.
+Tina Sloan Green (born April 27, 1944) is an American former women's lacrosse head coach of the Temple Owls from 1975 to 1992.
+Apart from coaching, she was the first African-American to play for the United States women's national field hockey team from 1969 to 1973.
 Sloan Green was inducted into the US National Lacrosse Hall of Fame in 1997, the International Women's Sports Hall of Fame in 1999 and the Philadelphia Sports Hall of Fame in 2013.

 Early life and education

 Sloan Green was born on April 27, 1944, in Philadelphia, Pennsylvania, to parents Norwood and Sally Sloan who were deeply religious.
 She has six siblings, Norwood, Gene, Cordelia, Leonette, Beatrice, and Teresa.
 Sloan Green's parents encouraged their children to complete a high school diploma despite the fact that neither of them had earned a diploma.
 Sloan Green attended a small school in Eastwick, Pennsylvania from first through eighth grade.
 The graduating class was only 13 students.
 Green was designated as gifted and talented before ninth grade and selected to be one of twenty young African American women Philadelphia High School for Girls.
 While at Philadelphia High School for Girls as a student, Sloan Green was on multiple sports teams due to Coach Jane Weitzenhoffer discovering her abilities and recruiting her to play basketball, volleyball, and field hockey.
 Green made varsity in each sport.
 She completed a Bachelor of Physical Education at West Chester University in 1966 and a Masters of Education at Temple University in 1970.